Jean-MarcHarvengt/hyperpetpico/README.md

 <img src="/images/proto2.png" width="240" height="260" />
 </p>

+## HyperPET pico V1 et V2 diversity
+* V1 is for pico and picow and has VGA output
+  * use binaries that does not end up with "2"
+* V2 is for pico2 and has HDMI output + extra USB port + SDcard reader
+  * use binaries that ends up with "2" (pico 2!)

 ## Installation procedure
 * all PICO binaries are part of the repository in the "/bin" subdir.
 * format the 1MB hyperpet flash storage (one time operation)
   * power the PICO while pressing the button (uf2 programming mode)
-  * program the "filesystem exposure utility" by drag and drop of the file "/bin/flashfs_mount_or_create+mount.uf2" on the PICO storage
+  * program the "filesystem exposure utility" by drag and drop of the file "flashfs_mount_or_create+mount.uf2" ("flashfs_mount_or_create+mount2.uf2") on the PICO storage
   * When the flashing is finished, another mass storage icon HP-PICOCARD will appear representing the 1MB storage available for the hyperpet
   * by default HP-PICOCARD contains the file "HYPERPET.CFG".
   * this file contains the default configuration.
 You can change the options in the file using an editor (e.g. boot in 40 colums if you have a 4032 PET)